artemis1005/Data_Analytics_and_Engineering_Portfolio/Course_1_Market_Analysis/README.md

   - `Assignment_Report.pdf`: Comprehensive report summarising the findings.
   - `Feedback_Course_1.pdf`: Feedback received for the assignment.
   - `Presentation.pptx`: PowerPoint presentation explaining the analysis.
-- **Media**:
-  - `Presentation.mp4`: Video presentation for the project.

 ## Tools Used
 - Tableau
 - Python (for data preprocessing)
-- Microsoft PowerPoint
+- Jupyter Notebook

 ## Key Insights
 - The dashboard enables stakeholders to explore sales trends by region, product category, and time.
-- Recommendations were made to optimize marketing strategies and inventory management.
+- Recommendations were made to optimise marketing strategies and inventory management.